Let out your playful side so you can play life beautifully.

 She’d been smothered by a belief that “creativity doesn’t earn money”.
 How many of us have been in that painful thought loop?

-Slowly, she was able to bring her passions back with a little painting.
+Slowly, she was able to bring her feelings and passions back with a little painting.

 Space to explore her vulnerability.
 She discovered it was actually a great strength.